 - Open both cans of biscuits, and make two huge balls of dough: one for the top and another for the bottom layer.
 If you notice your dough is too sticky you can add a pinch of flour to your dough.

 - Place your bottom layer in your pan and start covering it with your meat mixture.
 Leave about an inch all the way around, so you have room to close your ends together.

 - Place your second layer of dough on and pinch it together with the bottom to form what looks like a big hot pocket.
 You can even use a fork to really seal the edges but this is a personal choice of course.

-- Add the remainder of the cheese to the top of your dough and place in the oven for 30 to 35 minutes and enjoy.
+- Add the remainder of the cheese to the top of your dough and place in the oven for 30 to 35 minutes.
+Enjoy!

 Good cooking is not based on how much time you spend in the kitchen, or how much money went you spent.
 That choice is determined by how much time it takes your family to eat it.
-Considering they had it all devoured and asking for more before I even had a chance to get any, this dish will be a guaranteed winner for my kids and hubby; they can not wait for me to cook it again, and truth be told neither can I.
+Considering they had it all devoured and were asking for more before I even had a chance to get any, this dish will be a guaranteed winner for my kids and hubby; they cannot wait for me to cook it again, and truth be told neither can I.

 © 2012 Mary